manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-7_Kubernetes/7.2_cluster_setup/README.md

 ## 🎯 What You Learned

+- ✅ Set up lightweight Kubernetes with k3s (fastest option)
-- ✅ Set up local Kubernetes with Minikube
+- ✅ Set up local Kubernetes with Minikube (full features)
-- ✅ Deploy real cluster on AWS EKS
+- ✅ Deploy real cluster on AWS EKS (production ready)
-- ✅ Basic cluster management
+- ✅ Basic cluster management and testing
-- ✅ Deploy and test applications
+- ✅ Deploy and test applications on all platforms
+- ✅ Choose the right option for your needs

 ## 🚀 Next Step